luis02lopez/external-dns-cloudflare-geo/README.md

   value: "asia"
 ```

-**Important**: All instances can start in any order and will intelligently merge their origins.
-When an instance updates the Cloudflare pool, it:
+**Important**: All instances can start in any order and will intelligently merge their origins and pools.
+When an instance updates Cloudflare resources, it:

+**For Pools:**
 1. Retrieves the current pool (if it exists)
 2. Preserves all existing origins from other clusters
 3. Updates only its own origin with the new IP
 4. Saves the merged pool back to Cloudflare

-This ensures that Cloudflare pools remain consistent across all clusters, even if clusters are restarted or updated independently.
+**For Load Balancers:**
+1. Retrieves the current pool configuration (if load balancer exists)
+2. Merges its own pool with existing pools from other clusters
+3. Updates the load balancer with proximity steering policy
+4. Saves the merged configuration back to Cloudflare

+This ensures that all clusters contribute their pools to a single load balancer with proximity-based geographic routing.
+Each cluster manages its own pool while contributing to the shared load balancer.

 ## Monitoring